-- Slips and trips: the importance of floor cleaning Slips and Trips Information Sheet No 2 - HSE slips and Trips eLearning package STEP is an eLearning package developed by the HSE, providing slips and trips guidance through interactive learning. - HSE Slips assessment tool The Slips assessment tool (SAT) is a freely downloadable computer package that allows an operator to assess the slip potential of pedestrian walkway surfaces. - HSL / HSE Research report hygienic cleaning of floors - Lighting at work HSG38 guidance explains how lighting contributes to the health and safety of people at work - Workplace health, safety, and welfare: a short guide for managers INDG224(rev2) - Slips and trips workshops for NHS Staff A survey and case study evaluation - Cleaning activities and slip and trip accidents in NHS Acute Trusts a scoping study HSL/2006/80
+- Slips and trips in the health services HSE Health Services Information Sheet No 2 - Slips and trips: the importance of floor cleaning Slips and Trips Information Sheet No 2 - HSE slips and Trips eLearning package STEP is an eLearning package developed by the HSE, providing slips and trips guidance through interactive learning. - HSE Slips assessment tool The Slips assessment tool (SAT) is a freely downloadable computer package that allows an operator to assess the slip potential of pedestrian walkway surfaces. - HSL / HSE Research report hygienic cleaning of floors - Lighting at work HSG38 guidance explains how lighting contributes to the health and safety of people at work - Workplace health, safety and welfare: a short guide for managers INDG224(rev2) - Slips and trips workshops for NHS Staff A survey and case study evaluation - Cleaning activities and slip and trip accidents in NHS Acute Trusts a scoping study HSL/2006/80

-• Department of Health: Health Building Note 00-10 Part A: Flooring
+- NHS Employers Health and Safety Essential Guides - TUC Resources on slips, trips and falls - NPSA Healthcare Cleaning Manual - Department of Health: Health Building Note 00-10 Part A: Flooring